Best e-Fixed Deposit Malaysia 2026: Highest eFD Rates and Online Promotions Compared

 - Choose funding source: your CIMB account, or FPX from another bank

-- Review and confirm — your eFD is placed immediately
+- Review and confirm before May 28 — your eFD is placed immediately

 Public Bank eFD via FPX (no existing PBB account needed)